cardsfromtheedge/cardsfromtheedge.github.io/_posts/2018-03-15-Long-Overdue.md

 author:     "Jo Turner"
 header-img: "img/snowingagain.jpg"
 ---
 I’ve been thinking about my next blog post for several weeks now.
-Nothing has been forthcoming, while I’ve enjoyed the creativity that has flowed elsewhere – namely, making new Cards from the Edge.
+Nothing has been forthcoming, whilst enjoying creativity that has flowed elsewhere – namely, making new Cards from the Edge.

 It has been great fun, and has taken me down memory lane looking for photos that make me smile or bring a happy memory that would make the basis for another card.